Minnesota State Fair Vegan Food Guide

 Oodles of Noodles — Spicy Thai Noodles, Spaghetti or penne with marinara

-Sara’s Tipsy Pies — Irish Apple Pie is vegan (pro-tip: enjoy it with the Dairy Bar’s oat milk soft serve!)
+*Sara’s Tipsy Pies — Irish Apple Pie is vegan (pro-tip: enjoy it with the Dairy Bar’s dairy-free soft serve!)

 ELSEWHERE IN THE FAIR